Book Collection BC10 - Henry H. Crapo Dance Collection.

 General note

-The University of Waterloo Library has issued a guide to the dance collection: A Catalogue of the Dance Collection in the Doris Lewis Rare Book Room, University of Waterloo Library (2nd ed., rev. and enlarged, 1983), compiled by Susan Bellingham.
+The University of Waterloo Libraries has issued a guide to the dance collection: A Catalogue of the Dance Collection in the Doris Lewis Rare Book Room, University of Waterloo Library (2nd ed., rev. and enlarged, 1983), compiled by Susan Bellingham.
+See call number: G6961

 Alternative identifier(s)